Razi-Azam/frontend-mini-projects/README.md

 # frontend-mini-projects
-This repo contains simple mini projects in HTML, CSS, and JS.
-This is helpful for frontend interview practice.
+This repo contains simple mini-projects in HTML, CSS, and JS.
+This is helpful for front-end interview practice.

 ## Mini Projects:
 ### [1] Navbar using HTML and CSS ➡️ [view live](https://razi-azam.github.io/frontend-mini-projects/navbar/)